Startr/WEB-Sage.Education-docs/docs/features/banners.md

 Overview
 --------

-Open WebUI provides a feature that allows administrators to create customizable banners with persistence in the `config.json` file.
+Sage WebUI provides a feature that allows administrators to create customizable banners with persistence in the `config.json` file.
 These banners can feature options for content, background color (info, warning, error, or success), and dismissibility.
 Banners are accessible only to logged-in users, ensuring the confidentiality of sensitive information.

 Configuring Banners through the Admin Panel
 ---------------------------------------------

 To configure banners through the admin panel, follow these steps:

-1. Log in to your Open WebUI instance as an administrator.
+1. Log in to your Sage WebUI instance as an administrator.
 2. Navigate to the `Admin Panel` -> `Settings` -> `Interface`.
 3. Locate the `Banners` option directly above the `Default Prompt Suggestions` option.
 4. Click on the `+` icon to add a new banner.